Turkey & Syria Earthquake Response Fund

 HOW TO GIVE

-Thanks to the support of Give2Asia’s Donors and Supporters, we have provided grants in the total amount of more than US$ 230,000 to four local partners working tirelessly to support the earthquake-affected communities.
+Thanks to the support of Give2Asia’s Donors and Supporters, we have distributed nearly US$ 350,000 to six local partners working tirelessly to support the earthquake-affected communities.

 All donations received by Give2Asia will help communities in Turkey and Syria.
 Give2Asia will publish more details on the needs emerging in the coming days and weeks—and report on every dollar granted for relief and recovery.

 Click the “Donate” button above to make a credit card donation.
-For large gifts or corporate giving opportunities, please contact our international giving team.
+For large gifts or corporate giving opportunities, please get in touch with our international giving team.

-Please note that depending on political circumstances, grants may be routed through each organization’s headquarters or operations in neighboring countries.
+Please note that depending on political circumstances in Turkey and Syria, grants may be routed through each organization’s headquarters or operations in neighboring countries.

 About Give2Asia

 Give2Asia is a trusted partner for international philanthropy and the leader in donor-advised giving to the Asia-Pacific.
 Our mission is to strengthen communities in Asia by making cross-border giving easier and more effective.
-Since 2001, Give2Asia has facilitated more than US$465 million of charitable grants across 20+ countries.
+Since 2001, Give2Asia has facilitated more than US$535 million of charitable grants across 30+ countries.

 Tax Benefit Eligibility